Salem, Connecticut: Salem today

 Connecticut Route 85 was commissioned from the old turnpike in 1932.
 Traffic increased considerably over the next several decades, and the Route 11 expressway was proposed as an alternate through route.
 Lack of funding and bureaucratic issues caused construction to halt in 1972 in Salem at Route 82.
 The project was revived in the mid-1990s, and in August 2004, Route 11 was announced as a federal high priority project under President Bush's Executive Order 13274, during a surprise visit by U.S. Transportation Secretary Norman Mineta to Salem.
 The new highway was to be accompanied by a "greenway" of preserved land, a first in the nation.
 However, the State of Connecticut halted work on the project in 2009, citing funding issues.
 Most Salem residents favor completion because it would remove through traffic from local roads.
 Though effectively canceled, the highway project remains a frequently discussed political issue in the town.

 Salem has very little commercial and industrial development, which has not kept pace with the rapid residential growth; the "four corners" area, at the busy junction of Route 85 and Route 82, is virtually all that exists.
 As a result, taxes in the town are generally high.

 The last operating dairy farm in Salem, near Gardner Lake, which was an official supplier of Cabot cheese, closed in 2004, though there remains a small dairy goat farm, Syman Says Farms, that produces goat milk bath and body products.

-In 2006 Salem Boy Scout Troop 123 was one of the largest in the state of Connecticut.
-In 2006 this troop sent more scouts to summer camp than any other Connecticut troop.
-Most years more than 50 percent of second grade boys are enrolled in the Salem Cub Scouts.

-Salem has also gained familiarity, especially in the "beer-scene" due to Fox Farm brewery (est. 2017), at 62 Music Vale Rd.
-The brewery is notoriously known for their good quality beers and their unique yet tasteful flavors.
-Fox-Farm brewery is named after the "Fox" family who previously lived there and populated the town of Salem.
-It's been integrated into the Fox-Farm Brewery name as a way to value and remember its history.
-It's a good tourist destination, family friendly, and described as an "idyllic haven" (M. Michalak, Google Reviews).
-It is also quoted by Hopculture as a "A perennial favorite at our Juicy Brews and Spooky Brews festivals" (Hopculture, 2021).
-They (Hopculture) have also ranked Fox Farm's Hearthbound as one of their top 20 beers to drink in the fall.
-With new "Covid-Times", they are open 12–7PM both Thursday and Friday, 11AM–6PM on Saturday, 11AM–5PM on Sunday, and closed Monday through Wednesday.